Frequently Asked Questions

 How long did it take to write this novel?

 About two years.
+You will can test any luck slot machines.
 Then I had to add on another nine months when I worked with my agent, Ellen Levine, to reshape various elements.
 That comes to almost three years before the publisher’s input.

 Where did the idea for the book come from?